Sabrinas Organizing

 Organize the Changing Table Upper Drawer

 The next drawer we organized was the one closest to the top of the changing table.
 We placed all the necessary items here to be within arm's reach of the changing pad.
-So, when the baby was on the table, she could stay near him while getting the things she needed out of the drawer.
-See the image below to see where we put the changing table pads and socks (Affiliate Link)/shoes (Affiliate Link).
-We didn't label (Affiliate Link) this drawer since she could easily see everything she needed.
+So, when the baby was on the table, she could stay near him while retrieving the things she needed from the drawer.
+Refer to the image below to see where we placed the changing table pads and socks (affiliate)/shoes (affiliate).
+We didn't label (affiliate) this drawer since she could easily see everything she needed.

-This drawer held the needed tools (Affiliate Link) for the baby, like the nail clippers.
-The bottom drawer had clothes not often used, like pants.
+This drawer contained the necessary tools (affiliate) for the baby, such as nail clippers.
+The bottom drawer contained clothes that were not often used, such as pants.

 first drawer of changing table